ormikopo1988/GlobalAzure.NetAspire/docs/README.md

 - *infra/main.bicep*: Represents the main entry point for the deployment.
 - *infra/main.parameters.json*: Used as the parameters for main Bicep (maps to environment variables defined in *.azure* folder).
 - *infra/resoures.bicep*: Defines the Azure resources required to support the .NET Aspire app model.
-- *GlobalAzure.NetAspire.Server/manifests/containerApp.tmpl.yaml*: The container app definition for `aspiredemoapp` project resource.
+- *GlobalAzure.NetAspire.AppHost/infra/aspiredemoapp.tmpl.yaml*: The container app definition for `aspiredemoapp` project resource.
-- *GlobalAzure.NetAspire.Api/manifests/containerApp.tmpl.yaml*: The container app definition for `aspiredemoapi` project resource.
+- *GlobalAzure.NetAspire.AppHost/infra/aspiredemoapi.tmpl.yaml*: The container app definition for `aspiredemoapi` project resource.

-The *infra\resources.bicep* file doesn't contain any definition of the container apps themselves (with the exception of container apps which are dependencies such as Redis and Postgres)
+The *infra\resources.bicep* file doesn't contain any definition of the container apps themselves.

-The definition of the container apps from the .NET service projects is contained within the *containerApp/tmpl.yaml* files in the `manifests` directory in each project respectively.
+The definition of the container apps from the .NET service projects is contained within the *aspiredemoapp.tmpl.yaml* and *aspiredemoapi.tmpl.yaml* files in the `infra` directory inside `GlobalAzure.NetAspire.AppHost` project.

 After executing the `azd infra synth` command, when `azd provision` and `azd deploy` are called they use the Bicep and supporting generated files.